Becoming a successful real estate investor.

-One big area investors make mistakes on is buying a property solely because it allows them to meet a goal they've established in their own mind.
+One big area investors make mistake on is buying a property solely because it allows them to meet a goal they've established in their own mind.
 Many newbie investors set deadlines for when they'd like to buy their next property, then feel pressure to make it happen-even if the deal isn't that great.
 The best investors don't feel the need to buy a pre-determined number of houses a month.
 They know if they don't buy one this month, they may just buy two next month instead.
 Having patience to wait for the right deal is crucial and having the fortitude to wait until it comes along is a valuable trait to possess.

 Another problem novice investors make is jumping in at the wrong part of the market cycle.
 When everyone else is buying a home, it can be tempting to want to get involved yourself.
 Top investors zig when everyone else zags.
 They are fearful when others are greedy and greedy when others are fearful.
 Waiting for the market to slow down, or crash even, can require more intestinal fortitude but it is also a much better time to be picking up assets.

 Managing the friction between pressure to act and patience to wait is a tough skill to develop.
 The best real estate investors have mastered this and reap the rewards of it.